elucian/bee/syntax/overview.md

 ## Lambda expressions

-A lambda expressions is like a mathematical function:
+A lambda expressions is a named expression with specified result type:

 **syntax**